A27 road: Shoreham Airshow crash

-At the Shoreham Airshow on 22 August 2015, a Hawker Hunter crashed into the A27 at Lancing, striking several vehicles and killing eleven people.
+At the Shoreham Airshow on 22 August 2015, a Hawker Hunter crashed onto the A27 at Lancing, striking several vehicles and killing eleven people.
 The road was completely closed for eight days and did not fully reopen until 16 September 2015.

 Flooding

 In November 2022, during the outbreak of flooding, the road near Chichester, Emsworth and Havant was extensively covered with floodwater.
 20 cars were trapped on this section of the road.